IGEL-Community/PSIGEL/Docs/Get-UMSThinclientAssignment.md

 ```

 ### -TCID
-ID of the Thinclient to get assignments for
+ID of the Thinclient assignments for

 ```yaml
 Type: Int32